hestonhoffman/PFCExperiment/cli-command.md

 -r|--release <release-version>
 ~~~

 This option will instruct the deploy to use a specific existing application release.
-For more information on release ID's see [Finding a Release ID](../for-apps/release.html).
+For more information on release ID's see Pipelines for Applications: [Finding a Release ID](https://puppet.com/docs/pipelines-for-apps/enterprise/release.html).

 ~~~
 -s|--stagger-size <stagger-size>